Hayfork in Trinity County, California — The American West (Pacific Coastal)

 Location.
 40° 32.662′ N, 123° 11.41′ W. Marker is in Hayfork, California, in Trinity County.
 Marker can be reached from the intersection of California Route 3 and Morgan Hill Road.
+This marker is on the Trinity County Fairgrounds in front of the Fair Office.
 Touch for map.
-This marker is on the Trinity County Fairgrounds in front of the Fair Office.
 Marker is in this post office area: Hayfork CA 96041, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 6 other markers are within 17 miles of this marker, measured as the crow flies.
-Kellogg Cemetery (approx. 0.8 miles away); Salt Creek School (approx. 5 miles away); Big Flat – Big Bar (approx. 13.7 miles away); Junction City Centennial The La Grange Mine (approx. 16.9 miles away); Moving Mountains... (approx. 16.9 miles away).
+Kellogg Cemetery (approx. Salt Creek School (approx. 5 miles away); Big Flat – Big Bar (approx. 13.7 miles away); Junction City Centennial (approx. 14.7 miles away); The La Grange Mine (approx. 16.9 miles away); Moving Mountains... (approx. 16.9 miles away).